top of page

 • I'm an experienced writer, editor, and copywriter.
 My work has appeared on Midnight Breakfast, The Establishment, the San Francisco Examiner, MEL Magazine, and elsewhere.
 I co-edited an anthology of "erotic" fanfiction called Loose Lips (Grand Central, 2016), available anywhere books are sold.

 • I ran and emceed a terrifyingly popular literary fan-fiction competition called Shipwreck.
-It sold hundreds of tickets every month for five and a half years at Booksmith.
+It sold hundreds of tickets every month for six years at Booksmith.
 We cut every live show into a podcast, including the New York Comic Con shows, and you can listen to them here.

 • I am the former Events Director of the Booksmith, and, over the years, I've interviewed dozens of people much, much smarter and funnier than me on stages in front of live audiences.